eggsacc/Obsidian-sync/MCUs/Arduino/Embeded/Low level blink sketch.md

 ## Summary

-Just write the code like a normal person; don't be weird.
+Just write the code like a normal person.